 The combination of Cas9 plus guide RNA forms a ribonucleoprotein (RNP).
-In nature, RNP cleaves viral DNA as part of a bacterial immune system.
+In nature, this RNP cleaves viral DNA as part of a bacterial immune system.
 In CRISPR genome editing, scientists have repurposed Cas9 RNP to cut targeted sites in any genome.
-Alt-R™ Cas9 enzymes from IDT provide high-potency accurate genome editing.
+Alt-R Cas9 enzymes from IDT provide high-potency precise genome editing.

 CRISPR genome editing provides a fast, efficient method of altering the genome of living cells and organisms.
 The term CRISPR stands for "clustered regularly interspaced short palindromic repeats," which are DNA sequences in bacteria.
 These sequences function as part of a bacterial defense system, along with CRISPR-associated (Cas) nucleases.
 The best known and most widely used Cas nuclease is Cas9.
 This endonuclease creates a double-strand break in DNA.

 Cas9 is guided to the target site in any DNA (viral DNA, mammalian genomic DNA, etc.) by short, complementary RNA sequences called CRISPR RNAs (crRNAs).
 The target site, which is an approximately 20-nucleotide DNA sequence, is known as a protospacer.
 This site is adjacent to a "protospacer-adjacent motif" (PAM), which has the sequence 5′-NGG-3′, where N is any base.
 The Cas9 enzyme makes a blunt double-strand break (DSB) within the target site, three bases away from the PAM (Figure 1).
 For CRISPR-Cas9 endonuclease to have activity, the crRNA must be combined with a "trans-activating crRNA" (tracrRNA) to activate the endonuclease and create a functional editing ribonucleoprotein (RNP) complex (Figure 1A).